jve89/portfolio1/README.md

 ### Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+  - Initially 4 errors were detected.
+After debugging, the test returned without any errors or warnings in the W3C HTML validator [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fjve89.github.io%2Fportfolio1%2F)

 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+  - No errors were found when passing through the official Jigsaw CSS validator [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fjve89.github.io%2Fportfolio1%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+ - The contact form is not working correctly because I still lack the knowledge about this.
+Altough the contact form works on the desktop, it's a but flawed since you have to submit the form through your own email client.
+This subject definitely needs more attention in the future.

+ - Some of the block elements are not perfectly alined.
+It took an eternity to code it the way it is.
+I need more experience to be able to do a better job but for a first website, I'm happy with the result.

 ## Deployment